projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 acceleration capability of the GPU, which is a major limitation of this technique.
 However, it is still a good approach to enable graphics virtualization usages on Intel server platforms, as an intermediate solution.
-Intel® GVT-d uses this mechanism.
+Intel GVT-d uses this mechanism.

 .. figure:: images/APL_GVT-g-pass-through.png
    :width: 400px